Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 * How smart leads go between evolutionary kludges and "conceptualism" utopia.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>Developing excellent features, feeling the patterns and principles, and writing [quality code](../../../QA/README+/code-quality.md) but designing euphoria over it succumbs to achieving a passable project state.</sub>

+The external heartening or intimidating factor is the construction of more material, safer and less patchable and shapeable megastructures: liquefied gas tankers, skyscrapers, airplane auto-navigation).

 ## Goal

 Bridge development to design.